-The first of its type in the world, the TSX provides reliable and robust measures of changes in the relative abundance of Australia’s threatened and near-threatened species at national, state and regional levels.
+The first of its type in the world, the TSX provides reliable and robust measures of change in the relative abundance of Australia’s threatened and near-threatened species at national, state and regional levels.

-Understanding these changes in species populations is crucial for monitoring progress towards global conservation targets; allowing users to justify and measure the benefits of conservation investments, stimulate targeted responses and raise the public profile of threatened species.
+Understanding these changes in species populations is crucial for monitoring progress towards global conservation targets.
+Moreover, the TSX allows users to measure and report on the benefits of conservation investments, as well as justify and design targeted responses and raise the profile of threatened species.

 The TSX is managed by the NCRIS-funded TERN project at The University of Queensland and supported by the Australian Government Department of Agriculture, Water and the Environment (DAWE).